Temperature based form for calculating heat savings yourself

 - Using the heat pumps with or without the production of hot water

-The way the calculations are done are described here.
-An important assumption in the first part of the form is that all calculations assume that the radiators are large enough to deliver the needed heating without needing water temperatures above the heat pumps forward water temperature limits, and all calculations are done at the temperature for which the hea pump factors, like COP and powers, are defined.
-This can all be seen as calculations based on fixed condensation (in fact very strict fixed condensation, there are no varying of the forward water temeprature at all during the seasons of the year).
+The way the calculations are done is described here.
+An important assumption in the first part of the form is that all calculations assume that the radiators are large enough.
+So they can deliver the heating needed without needing water temperatures above the heat pumps forward water temperature limits.
+Also, all calculations are done at the temperature for which the hea pump factors, like COP and powers, are defined.
+This can all be seen as calculations based on fixed condensation (in fact very strict fixed condensation, there is no varying of the forward water temperature at all during the seasons of the year).

-For the second part of the form, results are shown after including effects from varying the heat forward temperature need, decided hot household water temperature and adjusting for passingmax heat pump temperatures.
+For the second part of the form, results are shown after including effects from varying the heat forward temperature need.
+The need includes the hot household water temperature, adjusted for passing max heat pump temperatures.

-Extensions in calculations effects from varying temperatures in the forward water, and predefined temperatures in the warm household water
+Extensions in calculating effects from varying temperatures in the forward water and predefined temperatures in the warm household water

 The results of these calculations are shown in the later part of the form.
 The calculations are based on the same information as is used for the rest of the form, plus:

-- The forward water temperature is assumed to be varying with the outside temperature, thus taing into account that the radiators need to be warmer the colder it is outside, and that the heat pumps deliver lower COP and less power the warmer the forward water need to be.
+- The forward water temperature is assumed to be varying with the outside temperature.
+Thus taking into account that the radiators need to be warmer the colder it is outside.
+It factors in that the heat pumps deliver lower COP, and less power, the warmer the forward water needs to be.

-There is a number of limitations in the calculations:
+There are a number of limitations in the calculations:

-- If the hot household water temperature wanted exceeds the heat pump maximum temperature, assumption is that the hot water consumption empties and refills the hot water tub, or preheats the water to the heat pump maximum and then adds to that temperature in a second storage.
-No estimates are made of energy losses from the tank to the surrounding environment, or for germ fighting increases ot the hot water temeprature.
-Thus the calculations are using the heat pump for a part of the heating and eletric addition for the rest.
-In real world, this might not be the case, and the cost for heating the hot water when passing the maximum temperature for the heat pump will be higher than shown in the calculations.
+- The hot household water temperature wanted may exceed the heat pump maximum temperature.
+Then the assumption is that the hot water consumption empties and refills the hot water tub, or preheats the water to the heat pump maximum and then adds to that temperature in a second storage.
+No estimates are made of energy losses from the tank to the surrounding environment, or for germ-fighting increases of the hot water temperature.
+Thus, the calculations are using the heat pump for a part of the heating and use electric addition for the rest.
+In the real world, this might not be the case, and the cost of heating the hot water when passing the maximum temperature for the heat pump may be higher than shown in the calculations.
 Maybe a future addition will add assumptions on the hot water tank size.

-- If the forward water temperature needed exceeds the heat pump maximum temperature, the assumption is made that the water heating needed takes place in the heat pump up to its maximum temperature and that additional electric heating is used afterwards to achieve the desired temperature.
-It assumes the control system to work well and never stopping the heat pump (except when minimum outside temperature is passed) if the heat pump is not enough for the heating.
-It also assumes the electrically added heating to be well regulated (a fairly stable output temperature instead of the on/off behavoiur used in some heat pumps).
-The last means that the input temperature to the heat pump after its maximum temperature is exceeded will be the needed forward temperature minus the temparature drop over the radiators (assumed to be 10 degrees Celcius).
+- The forward water temperature needed may exceed the heat pump maximum temperature.
+Then the assumption is made that the water heating needed takes place in the heat pump up to its maximum temperature and that additional electric heating is used afterward to achieve the desired temperature.
+It assumes the control system to work well and never to stop the heat pump (except when the minimum outside temperature is passed) if the heat pump is not enough for the heating.
+It also assumes the electrically added heating to be well regulated (a fairly stable output temperature instead of the on/off behavior used in some heat pumps).
+The last means that the input temperature to the heat pump after its maximum temperature is exceeded will be the required forward temperature minus the temperature drop over the radiators (assumed to be 10 degrees Celcius).
 A control system not behaving like described above will lead to higher costs than calculated when passing the heat pump maximum temperature.
 Also, not only the maximum output temperature but also the maximum input temperature of the heat pump could be considered in the calculations in the future.

 Select temperature location